|

 Editing, awarded by the Society for Historians of American

-Foreign Relations.
+the Nixon presidency.
 Jane Kamensky, Professor of History at

 Harvard University and Carl and Lily Pforzheimer Foundation